Get on the Bus

-Get on the Bus is a 1996 American drama film about a group of African-American men who are taking a cross-country bus trip in order to participate in the Million Man March.
-The film was directed by Spike Lee and premiered on the first anniversary of the March.
-This is the first film directed by Lee in which he does not appear.
+Get on the Bus is a 1996 American drama road film about a group of African-American men who are taking a cross-country bus trip in order to participate in the Million Man March.
+Directed by Spike Lee and premiering on the first anniversary of the March, it is the first film directed by Lee in which he does not appear.

 Plot

 Fifteen disparate African American men board a bus in Los Angeles bound for Washington, D.C., where they plan on attending the Million Man March.
 Other than their race, destination, and gender, the men have nothing in common: George is the trip organizer; Xavier is an aspiring filmmaker hoping to make a documentary of the March; Flip is the vain but charismatic and openly homophobic and sexist actor; Kyle and Randall are a homosexual couple; Gary, a biracial police officer; Jamal is a former gang banger turned devout Muslim who has evaded prosecution for the murders he committed; Evan Jr., is a petty criminal who has been permitted to break probation to attend the march on the condition that he remain handcuffed to his father, Evan Sr.

 As the bus travels across country, Xavier conducts interviews with the various attendees, allowing them to express their views on race, religion, and politics.
 The interviews often provoke outbursts from other men on the bus, invariably leading to many political confrontations.
 Jeremiah, the eldest member of the group, is an 80-year-old former alcoholic who lost his job and family, has found new meaning in life and is energized by the Million Man March, and embraces his African heritage; his philosophies on the black experience and stories of precolonial Africa serve to unite the men and ease tensions and the infighting among them.

 En route the bus breaks down and the men are forced to board another bus, driven by an ethnically Jewish white man named Rick.
 A couple of the passengers harass Rick as a white man, and Rick ultimately refuses to drive any further, citing the group's prejudice and his opposition to antisemitic remarks made by the leader of the march, Louis Farrakhan.
 George, himself a bus driver, accuses Rick of cultural racism, but begrudgingly agrees to cover for Rick, who leaves.
 George takes over driving for the remainder of the trip, with help from Evan Sr.